PeerJ Awards program looks to reward early career researchers demonstrating a commitment to rigorous science

 Please get in touch with our community manager, Sierra Williams, at email@example.com.

 About PeerJ: PeerJ publishes two Open Access, peer-reviewed publications: PeerJ serving the Biological, Medical and Environmental Sciences and PeerJ Computer Science.
-Additionally, we publish PeerJ Preprints which is a ‘preprint server’ covering Biology, Medical, Environmental and Computer Science.
+Additionally, PeerJ is thrilled to be accepting submissions as of January 2019 for five newly launched, Open Access PeerJ Chemistry journals.
+We also publish PeerJ Preprints which is an innovative ‘preprint server’ covering Biology, Medical, Environmental, and Computer Science.

 PeerJ’s mission is to efficiently publish the world’s knowledge.
-We aim to drive the costs of publishing down for the academic community while improving the overall publishing experience and providing authors with a publication venue suitable for the 21st Century.
+We aim to make Open Access affordable, fast, and easier for researchers and institutions.
 Looking to publish your journal article with a researcher-led publisher?
 Submit your manuscript here.